 Once the research is complete and a formal positioning statement is created, it must be adhered to.
 Your position statement is only useful if it’s implemented and followed.
 The end result will be a clear position for the brand and a creative articulation of that vision.

 Your brand is your company’s first impression to your audience.
-Once you have created a brand position your company will be better equipped for internal and unified understanding of who you are, distinct direction for future products or services, separation from competitors and greater sense of knowing who your company is and the value you provide.
+Once you have created an effective brand positioning strategy, your company will be better equipped for internal and unified understanding of who you are, distinct direction for future products or services, separation from competitors and greater sense of knowing who your company is and the value you provide.